The best garden rakes help with all kinds of different outdoor tasks, from levelling out seed beds to sweeping up leaves, stray stones and bark chips.

 Of course, with the right care, fallen leaves and other garden waste can have many benefits for your outdoor space.
-Leaves are pretty and great fun to kick through, and they provide much-needed nutrients for the soil.
-But allowing piles of clippings to rot can also be a problem, attracting pests and quickly turning into an eyesore.
+Leaves are great fun to kick through, and they provide much-needed nutrients for the soil, but allowing piles of clippings to rot can also be a problem, attracting pests and quickly turning into an eyesore.

 The best option is to add them to your plant beds or compost bin, but you’ll need a good garden rake.